drew94591/GitHub_Upload/README.md

  inexpensive loans into a tab delimited .csv file.
 The code is all part of the module 1 challenge assignment within the Fintech Bootcamp.

  ## Usage
- Once you have downloaded the source files then the program can be run issuing the following command:
+ Once you have downloaded the source files then the program can be run by issuing the following command:
  ```python
  python loan_analyzer.py
  ```